Manatee Webcams

 About the Blue Spring Manatees

 Where are the Blue Spring manatees?
-While both cameras are live for manatee season (roughly November through March), the manatees on the Blue Spring webcams are wild.
+While the underwater cameras are now live for manatee season (roughly November through March), the manatees on the Blue Spring webcams are wild.
 When the temperatures are warmer, manatees may venture freely in and out of the spring and return when it gets colder.
 At night or when the cameras are not working, the feed will switch to a highlights reel.
 Any people seen in the videos are researchers or other individuals with special permission.

 Support for the Manatee Webcams at Blue Spring State Park was made possible by a donation to Save the Manatee Club as a memorial gift in honor of the late Mrs. Norma Norton, a Florida resident who cared deeply for manatees.